This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

-What Are The Rules of Hiking
+What Are The Rules for Hiking

 Unfortunately, there are few ways that this information can be spread to the masses.
-Because there is no hardline communication between millions of hikers all over the world, it relies on one generation passing it onto the next.
+Because there is no hardline communication between millions of hikers all over the world, it relies on one generation passing it on to the next.

 Thankfully, the rise of the internet has allowed for the transfer of information to be much easier.
 Unfortunately, every hiker cannot read this blog, but we are doing our part to spread good information and make the community better.

 1. The “Golden Rule” Applies To Hiking Too

 Ever since you were a kid, you may have heard the mantra “treat others how you want to be treated.”
 This absolutely applies to hiking.
 Not only should you treat other hikers well, but you need to have respect for wildlife, nature, and everything else.